Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-dont-look-up.html.markdown

 I was thinking, I've spent five years on this – this is my contribution to the fight against climate change.
 When it's done, I am going to retire from climate change.
 But when we finished the film and showed it to people, everybody said, what can I do about climate change?
 It slowly dawned on me that this was just the beginning.

 > "When we finished the film and showed it to people, everybody said, what can I do about climate change?
-It slowly dawned on me that this was just the beginning."
+It dawned on me that this was just the beginning."

 We knew we had to do an impact campaign and eventually came up with the idea for 10:10, which was the campaign that we ran with the Guardian asking everybody to cut their emissions by 10% in 2010.

 It took off massively.
 A third of the local councils, the government, thousands of schools, London Zoo, Royal Opera House, all these celebrities came on board to cut their emissions by 10%.
 That was a fantastic achievement and that campaign is still going 12 years later, although it has now become [Possible](https://www.wearepossible.org/).

 ### Flight Free UK